-What's the buzz about behavioral interviews?
+What's the buzz about problem-solving interviews?

 15 examples of problem-solving interview questions

 Each interviewing situation is unique.
 Questions for an entry-level position obviously won't get you very far with an executive-level candidate.
 Similarly the questions you ask for a technical role like software engineer are going to be far different from those you’d ask of a sales candidate.

-Before you launch into any behavioral interview, take time to match your questions to your open role.
+Before you launch into any problem-solving interview, take time to match your questions to your open role.
 And remember, the more structured your interview process, the easier it'll be to make the right call.

 Why it works: Asking a candidate to rate the difficulty of working with others is a great way to see whether they throw their team under the bus or focus more on the problem/solution aspect of the question.
 A strong candidate will map out how they overcame the situation and prevented it from becoming a long-term issue within the company.

-The Q: What do you consider your proudest moment or greatest achievement in the workplace?
+Question #2: What do you consider your proudest moment or greatest achievement in the workplace?
 What were the practical steps that got you there?

-The Q: Tell me about a project where you had to manage a cross-functional team to achieve a specific goal or outcome.
+Question #3: Tell me about a project where you had to manage a cross-functional team to achieve a specific goal or outcome.
 How did you adapt your leadership style to achieve this objective?

 Why it works: The ability to adapt is crucial for strong leaders.
 No single leadership style matches every work situation.
 Exceptional leaders know how to tune into their teams and adapt accordingly.

-The Q: Describe a situation where you succeeded in motivating your team to improve their performance.
+Question #4: Describe a situation where you succeeded in motivating your team to improve their performance.
 What actions were the most effective?

-The Q: Describe a leadership role you've undertaken outside of work.
+Question #5: Describe a leadership role you've undertaken outside of work.
 Why did you choose to commit to this role?
 How did you benefit from it?

-The Q: What is the most creative idea or project you've generated in your current role?
+Question #1: What is the most creative idea or project you've generated in your current role?
 How was it received?

-The Q: Every creative needs an outlet.
+Question #3: Every creative needs an outlet.
 What creative work do you like to do in your own time?

 Why it works: Do those creative juices flow into other areas of life?
-If your creative candidate lights up when you ask about their hobbies and work outside the office, you know that same energy will flood into the workplace, too.
+If your creative candidate lights up when you ask about their hobbies and work outside the office, you know that same energy will flood into the workplace too.

-The Q: What tech tools do you use daily?
+Question #4: What tech tools do you use daily?

 Why it works: Creatives tend to love tech and knowing how they keep their tech skills sharp gives you a glimpse into what strategies they'll bring to the table to help keep your company on the cutting edge.

-The Q: What do you think of our creative materials?
+Question #5: What do you think of our creative materials?

 Why it works: If your candidate is truly invested in your brand, they probably did their homework.
 The right person will be eager to offer insight into your marketing, branding or other creative projects.
-Someone who shows up with their A-game and isn’t afraid to deliver their very own 'like it, love it, leave it' feedback about your brand is a keeper.
+Someone who shows up with their A-game and isn’t afraid to deliver their very own 'like it, love it, leave it' feedback is a keeper.

-Why it works: If there's one thing every great techie should have it's laser-precise attention to detail.
+Why it works: If there's one thing every great techie should have, it's laser-precise attention to detail.
 You want a candidate who takes a proactive approach to optimizing workflows and doesn’t hang back hoping for someone else to step in and make things more efficient.

-The Q: Have you ever had a deadline you weren't able to meet?
+Question #2: Have you ever had a deadline you weren't able to meet?
 What happened?
 How did you handle it?

 Why it works: In a fast-paced tech environment, deadlines can get pushed back due to things beyond your candidate’s control.
 If they own up to this and demonstrate that they know how to stay cool under pressure, it’s a good sign they can handle the heat.

-The Q: When you’re working with a large number of clients, it’s tricky to deliver excellent service to them all.
+Question #3: When you’re working with a large number of clients, it’s tricky to deliver excellent service to them all.
 How do you go about prioritizing your clients’ needs?

-The Q: Give an example of a time when you had to explain something fairly complex to a frustrated client.
+Question #4: Give an example of a time when you had to explain something fairly complex to a frustrated client.
 How did you handle this delicate situation?

 Why it works: Many tech employees work remotely or with flex schedules.
 It’s important for your candidate to be a self-starter.
 Look for specific insights about the tactics and methods they use to manage their own schedule, meet deadlines and deliver on project expectations.